 No. Since low-voltage wiring carries a maximum of 12 volts, it’s safe to handle, even when there is electricity flowing through the wires.
 This also means pets and children playing around low- voltage lighting and wiring are safe from electric shock.

-When low-voltage wiring crosses a lawn or other traffic areas, it’s a good idea to bury it about 6 inches deep.
+When low-voltage wiring crosses a lawn or other traffic areas, it’s best to bury it about 6 inches deep.
 While this wiring does not present the risk of electric shock, foot traffic and lawnmower blades can damage it.